These low-interest rates, however, create a tax planning opportunity that may translate into an income splitting opportunity in family law matters.

 By Steve Z. Ranot and James A. DeBresser, Business Valuators

 Investors who rely on fixed income securities such as guaranteed investment certificates (“GICs”), treasury bills and bonds cringe when they see the low rates facing them now upon renewal.
-These low interest rates, however, create a tax planning opportunity which may translate into an income splitting opportunity in family law matters.
+These low-interest rates, however, create a tax planning opportunity that may translate into an income splitting opportunity in family law matters.

 Steve Z. Ranot, CA·IFA/CBV, and James A. DeBresser, CA·IFA/CBV are partners in Marmer Penner Inc., a Business Valuator and Litigation Accountant firm in Toronto, Ont.